Dorothy Hyman

-Dorothy Hyman (born 9 May 1941) is a retired English sprinter.
+Dorothy Hyman (born 9 May 1941) is an English retired sprinter.
 She competed at the 1960 and 1964 Summer Olympics in the 100 m, 200 m and 4 × 100 m events, winning three medals.
 She also won individual 100 m gold and 200 m silver at the 1962 European Championships in Belgrade and, representing England, completed the 100 yd/220 yd sprint double at the 1962 Commonwealth Games.

 Winner of the 1963 BBC Sports Personality of the Year award, she has a stadium in her home village of Cudworth named in her honour.
 In 2011, she was inducted into the England Athletics Hall of Fame.

 Early life

 Hyman was born on 9 May 1941 in Cudworth, West Riding of Yorkshire, to a family of five.
 Her father was a coal miner and it was he who first noticed her natural talent for sprinting.
 She started training from the age of 13, but it took a lot of commitment because the nearest track was 8 miles away.
 "Each journey involved two buses," she said later.
 "It was a case of finish work, eat, get the bus, train, get the bus home and go to bed, each day."

 Hyman established herself over the next few years as one of England's best upcoming sprinters, becoming junior champion at every age group.